Antonín Dvořák: String quartets

-In the 1880s Dvořák made a list of his destroyed compositions, including string quartets in B-flat, D, and E minor of 1868–70.
+In the 1880s Dvořák made a list of his destroyed compositions, including string quartets in B♭, D, and E minor of 1868–70.
 Dvořák destroyed these compositions during his "mad period" only after copies had already been printed.
 The number of errors in the parts makes it unlikely that they were ever played.
 Dvořák kept the manuscripts of these quartets but did not give them opus numbers.
 They are noted to have numbers B.17, B.18, and B.19 in the Burghauser catalog and show the strong influence of the music of Richard Wagner.
 The second, third, and fourth quartets illustrate Dvořák's progress as a composer.
 He demonstrates understanding of highly developed musical language in his D major quartet, shaping the melody of the Slav freedom song Hej Slovane ('Hey, Slavs!') in a variation style.
-The quartet in E minor is a single movement, including a slow, 63 bars on an F# pedal point.
+The quartet in E minor is a single movement, including a slow, 63 bars on an F♯ pedal point.
 The single movement from the E minor quartet was used five years later in his second string quintet Op.
 77, as a second movement named Intermezzo: Nocturne, making this initially a five-movement composition.
 He later withdrew the second movement and reworked it into the Nocturne for Strings in B major, Op.
 40 (B. 47).
 These show a stronger sense of form and include three separate arrangements: for orchestra (B47), for violin and piano (B48A), and for piano four hands (B48B).

-During his time in America in 1893, Dvořák composed two of his most popular quartets: the String Quartet No. 12 in F, Op.
-96 ("The American") and the String Quintet in E-flat, Op.
-97 (B180).
-Dvořák composed this work in three days after he and his family reunited in Spillville, Iowa.
+During his time in America in 1893, Dvořák composed one of his most popular works: the String Quartet No. 12 in F, Op.
+96 ("The American").
+Dvořák composed it in three days after he and his family reunited in Spillville, Iowa.
 He drew inspiration from the freedom he felt in the countryside of America.
 This piece is distinguishable from his other quartets due to the simplicity of it writing.
-Throughout the piece, Dvořák uses skipping rhythms, high register of the first violin, and unified key relationships among all movements except for the Lento movement.
-There is less shaping in thematic material, heavy uses of repetition, and less attention was paid to the development.
-Shortly after the composition of Op.
-96, Dvořák composed his E-flat major String Quintet, Op.
-97. This piece was distinguished from his prior chamber works due to the instrumentation of two viola parts.
-The influence that Native American folk music had on Dvořák's work also was apparent in Op.
-97. There is a common drum rhythm in Native American music that is presented throughout all of the movements except the Larghetto.
+Throughout the piece, Dvořák uses skipping rhythms, the high register of the first violin, and unified key relationships among all movements except for the Lento movement.
+There is less shaping in thematic material, heavy uses of repetition, and uncustomarily less attention was paid to the development.